psimm/website/content/blog/dataframes/index.markdown

 Python has a larger package ecosystem and ways of doing things than R, which seems more centralized thanks to CRAN.
 Adopting Python means making many choices on which libraries to invest time into learning.
 The first thing I needed was a way to manipulate data frames.
 I’ve narrowed it down to 3 choices:

 -   [Pandas](https://pandas.pydata.org): The most commonly used library and the one with the most tutorials and Stack Overflow answers available.
 -   [Polars](https://www.pola.rs): The fastest library available.
 It’s a new library that doesn’t have nearly as many users or help available.
-But according to the [H2Oai ops benchmark](https://h2oai.github.io/db-benchmark/), it often runs 10x faster than Pandas.
+But according to the [H2Oai ops benchmark](https://h2oai.github.io/db-benchmark/), it runs 3-10x faster than Pandas.
 -   [Duckdb](https://www.pola.rs): Use an in-memory OLAP database instead of a dataframe.
 I know SQL, so this is the easiest one to pick up.

 There are far more options and this is my shortlist.
 I have excluded the other options in the benchmark for these reasons:

--   Less popular than pandas (meaning less help available)
 -   Slower than polars (dask, Arrow, Modin)
 -   Not mature enough, as shown by lower activity on Github (siuba, pydatatable)
 -   Requires other software or a server (ClickHouse)